vinceimbat/vinceimbat/content/lms/monthly financial review process.md

 12. Ensure that the total amount in Uno matches total amount of CF EF.

 Lea's subsidy: Php 10,000

-The subsidy could be allocated to the following expenses in VF.

-Food - 5,000
-Rent - 3,500
-Dining out - 1,000
-Pets - 500

-Total: 10,000

 # Old Process